Best Wag Freeze Dried Dog Treats: Top Picks

 Best Simple Chicken Option

-• 100% real chicken breast with no unnecessary fillers
+• 100% real chicken breast: No fillers or grains

-Compared to larger tubs or mixed-ingredient treats, this option is focused on convenience and clean ingredients.
-The tradeoff is a smaller package size, which may not last as long for frequent treaters.
+Compared to multi-ingredient treats, WAG keeps things simple and accessible.
+The tradeoff is a smaller pack size, which may not be ideal for frequent treaters or multi-dog homes.

 Strength